Recommendations for Brewing Compost Tea:

 - Cover with a loose fitting lid or moist cardboard and store in a cool dark place for 3 – 7 days

 Pre-activation times can vary based upon the presence of active fungi, dormant spores, moisture and temperature.
 Under the right conditions you should see a white fuzz of the fungi begin to cover the surface of the compost within 3 – 7 days.
-This is an indicator of active fungi and will tell you that your compost is now ready for brewing into tea.
+This is an indicator of active fungi and will tell you that your compost is now ready for brewing into a fungal dominated compost tea.